panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 `color` and `message` variables exist within the scope of `while` code block.

-The same way cycled code block of `while` statement creates a scope for its variables:
+Same way the code block of `while` statement creates a scope for its variables:

 ```javascript
 while (/* condition */) {